-The Social Innovation Solution Competition (SISC) offers BYU students from all over campus the opportunity to come together and apply their skills to help solve real-time issues for one of the Ballard Center’s partner organizations.
+The Social Innovation Solution Competition (SISC) offers BYU students from various disciplines the opportunity to come together and apply their skills to help solve real-time issues for an organization that has partnered with the Ballard Center.Register Now

 What is the Social Innovation Solution Competition?

 A solution competition is an event in which teams of students have the opportunity to analyze and solve real-world problems of a social entrepreneurship organization.